Turbulent regimes in collisions of 3D Alfv\'en-wave packets

 where the perpendicular direction is defined with respect to a scale-dependent mean field, $\langle\bb{B}\rangle_\lambda$, obtained by eliminating modes with $k_\perp>k/2\sim1/(2\lambda)$ from $\bb{B}$.
 Results for different simulations are shown in Figure~\ref{fig:alignment}, where we distinguish between the two main phases discussed above.
 During the interaction of the AW packets (``overlap''; top row), fluctuations get highly sheared and $\sin\theta_{k_\perp}$ clearly shows their tendency to align at decreasing scales.
 In the $\chi_0\sim1$ case, fluctuations align such that $\sin\theta_{k_\perp}\sim k_\perp^{-1/4}$, which matches the prediction by \citet{Boldyrev2006}.
-The cases with smaller values of $\chi_0$, on the other hand, exhibit stronger alignment: roughly as $k_\perp^{-1/2}$ for $\chi_0\sim0.5$ (perhaps reducing to $k_\perp^{-1/4}$ at the smallest scales), and something in between $k_\perp^{-1}$ and $k_\perp^{-1/2}$ for $\chi_0\sim0.1$ (with small-scale flattening in some cases).
+Note that, although this simulation seems to support the idea that dynamic alignment in strong turbulence is an effect that proceeds all the way down to dissipation scales~\citep[as observed by][]{PerezPRX2012}, the limited resolution in our simulations cannot exclude the possibility that alignment is a finite-range effect that is tied to the dynamics at the outer scale and thus might stop before the dissipation scales are reached in the cascade~\citep[as claimed by][]{BeresnyakMNRAS2012}.
+The cases with smaller values of $\chi_0$, on the other hand, exhibit stronger alignment: roughly as $k_\perp^{-1/2}$ for $\chi_0\sim0.5$ (perhaps reducing to $k_\perp^{-1/4}$ at the smallest scales, also showing small-scale flattening in some cases), and something in between $k_\perp^{-1}$ and $k_\perp^{-1/2}$ for $\chi_0\sim0.1$ (also exhibiting small-scale flattening in some cases).
 This behavior may be explained by the theory presented in \S\ref{subsec:theory_alignment}.